hyperledger/identus-docs/documentation/docs/quick-start.md

 This API request will return a `presentationRequestId,` which the verifier can use later to check the request's current status.

-### Holder: Receives the Presentation proof request
+### Holder: Receives the Presentation proof-request

 The Holder needs to have a running instance of the Cloud Agent that has the message listener active and is listening for the correct type of messages as detailed below: